-The jury of the Bernard Heidsieck – Centre Pompidou International Prize for Literature has selected the winners Anne-James Chaton and Esther Ferrer for this 2022 edition.
-The prize is supported by Archivio Conz, Berlin, a collection of Lettrism, concrete poetry and Fluxus.
+The jury of the Bernard Heidsieck – Centre Pompidou International Prize for Literature selected the winners Anne-James Chaton and Esther Ferrer for the 2022 edition.
+The prize is supported by Archivio Conz, Berlin, a collection of Lettrism, Concrete Poetry and Fluxus.

 Two awards were presented during the evening: